Sphinx Water Erosion Evidence Implies Pre-Dynastic Subterranean Construction

 The Osiris Shaft: Three Levels Deep to the Primordial Waters

-THE DEEPEST CONSTRUCTED FEATURE AT GIZA Beneath the causeway connecting the Pyramid of Khafre to the Sphinx Temple, a vertical shaft descends through three distinct levels to a depth of approximately 30 meters (98 feet) below the Giza Plateau surface.
-THE THREE LEVELS: LEVEL 1 (depth ~10m): A small rectangular chamber with niches cut into the walls.
-A shaft in the floor leads down to Level 2. ...
+Beneath the causeway connecting the Pyramid of Khafre to the Sphinx Temple, a vertical shaft descends through three distinct levels to a depth of approximately 30 meters (98 feet) below the Giza Plateau surface.
+LEVEL 1 (depth ~10m): A small rectangular chamber with niches cut into the walls.
+A shaft in the floor leads down to Level 2.
+LEVEL 2 (depth ~20m): A larger chamber with six smaller...

 The Unmapped Underground: What GPR and Seismic Surveys Reveal Beneath Giza

-WHAT LIES BENEATH THE GIZA PLATEAU — AND WHY WE DON'T KNOW Multiple ground-penetrating radar (GPR), seismic tomography, and electrical resistivity surveys have been conducted beneath the Giza Plateau.
+Multiple ground-penetrating radar (GPR), seismic tomography, and electrical resistivity surveys have been conducted beneath the Giza Plateau.
 Each has revealed anomalies suggesting constructed features that remain unexcavated.
-KEY SURVEYS AND FINDINGS: 1.
-DOBECKI & SCHOCH (1991): Ground-penetrating radar beneath the Sphinx revealed a...
+Ground-penetrating radar beneath the Sphinx revealed a rectangular anomaly approximately 12m x 15m at a depth of ~5 meters beneath the front paws.
+The anomaly's rectangular...

 The Mokattam Formation: A Single Limestone Slab Beneath All Three Pyramids

-GEOLOGICAL FOUNDATION OF THE GIZA PLATEAU The entire Giza Plateau is composed of a single continuous geological unit: the Mokattam Formation — Middle Eocene nummulitic marine limestone approximately 40 million years old.
-This unbroken rock slab extends beneath ALL three major pyramids (Khufu, Khafre, Menkaure), the Great Sphinx, all satellite pyramids, and the entire necropolis.
-DIMENSIONS AND P...
+The entire Giza Plateau is composed of a single continuous geological unit: the Mokattam Formation — Middle Eocene nummulitic marine limestone approximately 40 million years old.
+This unbroken rock slab extends beneath ALL three major pyramids (Khufu, Khafre, Menkaure), the Great Sphinx, all satellite pyramids, and the entire necropolis. - Plateau elevation: ~60 metres above sea level - Bedrock...

 Schumann Resonance Connection